The Latest: Trump names Rubio as acting national security adviser, taps Waltz as UN ambassador

 The president used the occasion to again promise that tax-cut legislation would work its way through Congress.

-Trump noted that he was addressing “a religious ceremony” but, added that, to him, “That’s part of the religion because, if your taxes go up” than some people “might give up your religion.”
+Trump noted that he was addressing “a religious ceremony” but added that, to him, “That’s part of the religion because, if your taxes go up” then some people “might give up your religion.”

 “You might have no choice.
-You’ll be working too hard to try and make it,” he said if taxes rise.
+You’ll be working too hard to try and make it,” he said.

-Sex assault reports in the US military fell by nearly 4% last year, fueled by a big drop in the Army
+Sexual assault reports in the US military fell nearly 4% last year, fueled by a big drop in the Army

 A Pentagon report released Thursday says there were 8,195 reported sexual assaults in 2024 involving members of the military, compared with 8,515 in 2023.